luna-duclos/website/blogposts/caddy-0_10_7-released.md

 ## Graceful Binary Upgrades

-For years now, Caddy has been able to reload reload its configuration with zero downtime upon SIGUSR1, but we hadn't implemented SIGUSR2... until now.
+For years now, Caddy has been able to reload its configuration with zero downtime upon SIGUSR1, but we hadn't implemented SIGUSR2... until now.

 Sending SIGUSR2 to Caddy will invoke a graceful, zero-downtime binary upgrade.
 Simply replace the binary file on disk and then trigger the upgrade with the signal to apply changes.
 Unlike SIGUSR1, the Caddyfile will *not* be reloaded, so you can be assured that the same configuration will continue to be used, even if the Caddyfile changed on disk in the meantime.